Xerxes004/opencl-book-samples/README.md

-#summary Installation of the OpenCL Programming Guide sample code
+# Installation of the OpenCL Programming Guide sample code

-= Introduction =
+## Introduction

 The sample code for the OpenCL Programming Guide was designed to work on a variety of OpenCL 1.1-compatible devices and platforms.
 This page details instructions on building the sample code for a select set of platforms.
 The code has been tested on Mac OS X 10.7, Microsoft Windows 7, and Ubuntu Linux 11.04.
 The sample code has been tested using the AMD, Nvidia, and Apple OpenCL implementations.

-= Prerequisites =
+## Prerequisites

 The OpenCL sample code depends on the following libraries: